ToposInstitute/RelationalThinking-Book/_sources/chp2-dwd.md

 Situation 1: A person was at the lodge.
 They took the lift up the mountain and skied downhill to the village.

-Situation 2: A person was the village.
+Situation 2: A person was at the village.
 The cross-country skied in the village.

 We can manifest these situations by bringing these graphs to life!
 This means that we can feed the graphs to a computer, and with some *additional information*, the computer can simulate events indicated by these graphs.
 These events can be simulated as occuring over a continuous period of time (Kiki and Bouba talking for 60 minutes), or can be simulated as occuring over discrete time steps.